Downtown Oklahoma City

 Downtown Oklahoma City is located at the geographic center of the Oklahoma City metropolitan area and contains the principal, central business district of the region.
-The CBD has over 51,000 workers and over 13310000 sqft of leasable office space to-date.
+Downtown has over 80,000 workers and over 13310000 sqft of leasable office space to-date.
 Downtown Oklahoma City is the legal, financial, economic, nightlife, and entertainment center of the region.

 Downtown Oklahoma City consists of several urban districts that ring the Central Business District; including the retail oriented A-Alley, the Arts District, the Bricktown Entertainment District, the Deep Deuce residential neighborhood, and the Flatiron District.
 Unofficial/new areas of downtown OKC include "Lower Bricktown", MidTown urban neighborhood, SOSA (South of Saint Anthony 'hospital'), WestTown, Film Row urban district, Farmer's Market, and the new Downtown South "Core-2-Shore" neighborhoods.

 Much of downtown Oklahoma City's six districts are overlaid with the Downtown OKC Business Improvement District.

 History

 Downtown Oklahoma City is the location of the founding of the city when the area was opened for settlement in the Land Rush of 1889.

 Beginning in the 1960s, downtown Oklahoma City underwent a major urban renewal initiative known as the Pei Plan.
 Over 500 buildings were demolished as a result.